21.3.10 Practitioner Priority Service (PPS) and Electronic Account Resolution (EAR)

 Practitioner Priority Service (PPS) Overview

-1. Practitioner Priority Service (PPS) is a nationwide toll-free, account related service for all practitioners.
-PPS serves practitioners as the first point of contact for assistance regarding their clients' account related issues.
-There is no requirement for Practitioners to use this service exclusively.
+1. Practitioner Priority Service (PPS) is a nationwide toll-free, account-related service for all types of tax practitioners.
+PPS serves tax practitioners as the first point of contact for assistance regarding account-related issues.
+There is no requirement for tax practitioners to use this service exclusively.
+A tax practitioner may be defined as any of the following:

 Sites Type of Inquiry